httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The term "request", as well as a request's "client", "current url", "method", "target browsing context", and "url list", are defined in {{FETCH}}.

+The term "non-HTTP APIs" refers to non-HTTP methods used to set and retrieve cookies, such as a web browser API that exposes cookies to scripts.

 # Overview